 Discontinuation of a position may be necessary if the position to which the employee is assigned is discontinued as a result of institutional financial exigency, reorganization, or program reduction.

 A reduction in force may be necessary if multiple positions are discontinued as a result of institutional financial exigency or program reduction.

 A. If an employee who has successfully completed the New Position Probation period exhibits performance and/or conduct that is judged to be so unsatisfactory as to justify dismissal, the employee's immediate supervisor and/or department administrator shall recommend such action.

 B. The Associate Vice President of Human Resources (or designee) will review the merits of the recommendation.
 If deemed necessary, the Associate Vice President of Human Resources (or designee) may schedule a pre-dismissal meeting with the immediate supervisor/administrator, the second-level supervisor/administrator, and/or the employee to review the merit of the recommendation.

 C. The Associate Vice President for Human Resources (or designee) will report the findings of the pre-dismissal meeting(s) to the Unit Vice President (or designee), who will provide advice on the appropriate disposition of the case.

 D. If the Unit Vice President (or designee) concurs with the recommendation for dismissal, he/she will then provide a recommendation to the President.
 Upon the President's decision, the employee will be dismissed.
 The employee will receive, by certified mail, a written notification from the Unit Vice President (or designee) specifying that the dismissal action has been taken.
 The dismissal action will be effective upon the date indicated in the written notification to the employee.

-E. If the employee being dismissed believes such action is not justified, the employee may request a review by the President of the action.
+E. If the employee being dismissed believes such action is not justified, the employee may request a review of the action by the President.
 Such request must be made within 10 working days after receipt of the notification letter.
 The decision of the President will be final.